EMERGING ARTISTS

 LEARNING EXPERIENCE WITH JAMII

-Leah’s residency was marked by valuable mentorship from local artists who shared their unique insights and techniques:
+Leah’s residency in The Esplanade was marked by valuable mentorship from local artists who shared their unique insights and techniques:

 Jae Yang introduced Leah to the art and philosophy of street photography during a photo walk in the Distillery District.
 “It was amazing to hang out with Leah, discuss photography basics, and learn about her life in Pikangikum,” Jae reflected.